Wind turbine aeroelasticity

-FENGBO-WIND (Farming the ENvironment into the Grid: Big data in Offshore Wind)
+Farming the ENvironment into the Grid: Big data in Offshore Wind -

-This project is developing a computational simulation approach capable of handling the complex interactions between the local atmosphere, farm aerodynamics, and turbine response in offshore wind farms.
-This will target a substantial reduction in the cost of energy in offshore wind by exploiting: high-fidelity optimization of array design and operation, tailored to a specific site and able to deal with realistic marine atmospheric boundary layer conditions, in particular the very slow dissipation of rotor wakes.
-Those will be investigated within the context of the development of offshore farms off the Chinese coast, which brings particular challenges regarding coastal characteristics and extreme events (in particular typhoons).
+This project investigated computational strategies capable of handling the complex interactions between the local atmosphere, farm aerodynamics, and turbine response in offshore wind farms.
+They can enable a substantial reduction in the cost of energy in offshore wind by exploiting: high-fidelity optimization of array design and operation, tailored to a specific site and able to deal with realistic marine atmospheric boundary layer conditions, in particular the very slow dissipation of rotor wakes.
 More information at Imperial's Energy Future Lab FENGBO-WIND webpage.

-MAXFARM (MAXimizing wind Farm Aerodynamic Resource via advanced Modelling)
+MAXimizing wind Farm Aerodynamic Resource via advanced Modelling - MAXFARM (2016-19)

-This project aims to investigate the non-stationary aerodynamic field in offshore wind farms using numerical methods, in collaboration with partners carrying out wind tunnel tests, and satellite imagery.
-It is one of the EPSRC Supergen Wind Grand Challenges, where we are part of a consortium of leading UK research centres in wind energy.
-Imperial's efforts are mostly in investigating how the improved knowledge of the farm aerodynamics cascades into better estimations of the loading on the wind turbines and identifying control strategies to improve performance.
+This project investigated the non-stationary aerodynamic field in offshore wind farms using numerical methods, in collaboration with partners carrying out wind tunnel tests and satellite imagery.
+It was one of the EPSRC Supergen Wind Grand Challenges, where we were part of a consortium of leading UK research centres in wind energy.
+Imperial's efforts were mainly in investigating how the improved knowledge of the farm aerodynamics cascades into better estimations of the loading on the wind turbines and identifying control strategies to improve performance.
 The project has also resulted in new algorithms for parametric model reduction in unsteady aerodynamics.